caminhathiago/era5_project/README.md

 # era5_project

-Handling ERA5 data from the Climate Data Store API with Python and Spark.
+A batch data pipeline that extracts ERA5 meteoceanographic data in batches from the Climate Data Store API, processes it a loads as parquet files.